Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 Visible souls weren't limited to ghosts.
 Members of the clashing groups shone with faint auras.
 Satisfied with my findings, I turned around.
 Darkness welcomed me.
-The spell, on it's own, wouldn't solve this, but the protection it provided was invaluable.
+The spell, on its own, wouldn't solve this, but the protection it provided was invaluable.

 I stumbled ahead.
 One arm extended, the other compressing my bleeding.